kreuzwerker/terraform-provider-docker/docs/resources/image.md

 -> **Note**: The buildx feature is currently in preview and may have some quirks.
 Known issues: Setting `ulimits` will not work.

+If buildx is available, the provider will use it by default.

+To force the legacy builder, set `use_legacy_builder = true` in the `build` block.

-If you want to use a buildx builder, you need to set the `builder` argument.
-For the default buildx builder, you can set the `builder` argument to `default`.
-For a custom buildx builder, you can set the `builder` argument to the name of the builder.
-You can find the name of the builder by running `docker buildx ls`.
+To select a specific buildx builder, set the `builder` argument (for the default buildx builder, use `default`).
+For a custom buildx builder, set `builder` to the builder name (see `docker buildx ls`).

 The single platform build result is automatically loaded to `docker images`.